ABcamdk/FireDash/README.md

 ## License

 This project is open source.
-(Insert license information here, e.g., MIT License).
+And released by Mapsil

 ---